 However, the key institutions of our society responsible for the education of our young people are increasingly unable or unwilling to pass on that understanding or the key values of freedom.
 In our schools and universities curricula increasingly tell a radical story which denigrates the western tradition and seeks to further a social agenda inimical to individual freedom and the rights which are part of our heritage.

 Yet our research shows the rising generation has a tremendous appetite for knowledge and experiences which are firmly grounded in freedom and the heritage of the West.
 We have therefore established the Generation Liberty program to reinvigorate the spark, energy, and passion of the next generation.
 Targeting those up to the age of 25, it bridges the gap between the next generation and the ideas of free markets, individual responsibility, capitalism, and democracy.

 - IPA Generation Liberty Membership, offering discounted IPA membership and building a network through publications, news and events.

-- Fourteen campus coordinators operating in five States, current students representing the IPA on campus, providing information, running events, publishing commentary and building networks with like-minded organisations on campus (further information below).
+- Thirteen campus coordinators operating in five States, current students representing the IPA on campus, providing information, running events, publishing commentary and building networks with like-minded organisations on campus (further information below).

 - A dedicated Facebook page and a Generation Liberty Facebook group to enable members from across Australia to discuss ideas and policy issues.